Welcome to Academic Advising

 If there's no response to the chat window, it may be due to submitting a request outside of operating hours.
 The Advising office may be reached by phone at 210-486-4100 for general academic advising questions.

 General Hours of Operation

-The Advising Services office may be reached by phone at 210-486-4100.
+The Advising Services office may be reached by phone at 210-486-4100 during general hours of operation.
 Please be able to provide your full name, and banner ID when requesting specific information.

 Mondays: 2:00 pm-4:30 pm

 If you are unable to get a chat response, it may be due to a high volume or your request is outside of the chat service hours.